-Electric Vehicles including plug-in hybrid electric vehicles, are one of New Zealand’s biggest opportunities for reducing CO2 emissions and increasing the uptake of renewable energy.
+Electric vehicles (EVs) including plug-in hybrid electric vehicles, are one of New Zealand’s biggest opportunities for reducing CO2 emissions.

 The pricing and capability of electric cars has advanced quickly in a short period of time and they are now practical for many Wellingtonians.

-Electric bus fleet: Greater Wellington has an ambition for Wellington to be the first city in New Zealand with an all-electric bus fleet.
-Find out more about that work here
+Greater Wellington has an ambition for Wellington to be the first city in New Zealand with an all-electric bus fleet.
+Find out more about that work here.

-EV Policy: We have adopted an electric-first policy for our vehicle fleet.
-We have issued a 30 page paper and the wording of our policy, together with an action sheet to help you electrify your own fleet.
+We have adopted an electric-first policy for our vehicle fleet – this means EVs are the first preference for any new vehicle purchases, unless it can be demonstrated that they are not suitable.
+We have issued a 30 page paper and the wording of our policy, together with an action sheet with ideas for fleet managers.